Adamixa/Data_field_job_analysis/README.md

  We created a simple dashborad Power Bi to help us to understand the dataset faster and better.
 You can found it in the repository.

  ## Google Colab
- We used python  and some libraries like
+ We used python and some libraries including:
 * pandas
 * numpy
 * matplotlib
 * seaborn
-* sklearn
-for data cleaning, visualization and analysis in google Colab.
+for data cleaning, visualization and analysis in google Colab and DataSpell.